Inheritance vs. One-to-One Association

 When changing an object, none of the associated objects will be changed.
 There are two exceptions to this rule: of course if you change the associated object in an object event, or because associated objects are being ‘auto-committed’, see Object Events, How do they work.

-Whenever you have a high number of write transactions in your application, it is far better to choose for a 1-1 association, since this limits the number of tables that are being changed/locked during a transaction.
+Whenever you have a high number of write transactions in your application, it is far better to choose for a one-to-one association, since this limits the number of tables that are being changed/locked during a transaction.
 However, if you do more inserts than updates it might be worth using inheritance again.
 Inheritance uses one less table to store the relationship, it doesn’t have the association table.
-Therefore any inserts require 1 indexed table less to be updated.
+Therefore, any inserts require one indexed table fewer to be updated.

 Mendix is optimized to only retrieve the data that is required for the action that is being executed.
 That means, for example: if you do not show any associated or inherited attributes, those objects will not be included in the retrieve queries.

 If you retrieve any specializations from the super class the platform will always include the entire hierarchy in the query, in order to guarantee a consistent data structure.
-I.E. if you have an overview of Adminstration.Account the platform will include the System.User table whether or not you show any System.User attributes, just to make sure that the data is consistent and complete.
+For example, if you have an overview of Adminstration.Account, the platform will include the System.User table whether or not you show any System.User attributes, just to make sure that the data is consistent and complete.
 Both tables have a clustered index on the object id, so joining the information in the database is extremely efficient.

 The associated objects will only be retrieved when they are shown in a page.
 This is less efficient than with inheritance, because the information is retrieved using the association table, but based on how the information is ordered and filtered, it will be far less efficient to join over the association table than over the clustered index that is used with inheritance.